fpoolnet/fpool-web/README.md

-# Flokicoin
+# Flokicoin Mining App

-Flokicoin is a Layer 1 decentralized, community-driven blockchain focused on transparency, self-custody, and innovation.
+Flokicoin Mining App is a tool designed to help you efficiently monitor and manage your mining activities with support for PPLNS.

 ## Overview

-- Layer 1 blockchain
-- Scrypt-based (merged mining)
-- 1-minute block time
-- Halving every 210,000 blocks
-- No transaction tax
+- Track solo mining and PPLNS stats
-- DAO governance
+- User-friendly dashboard
-- Taproot & Lightning support
+- Real-time mining performance monitoring
+- Detailed mining analytics

 ## Getting Started